indiarising/hackathon/README.md

 As mentioned earlier, focus on what you do best.
 If you are a design agency willing to build design concepts around the UI/UX flows or assets (logos/banners/iconography/typography) we could use in the future, go ahead and build it.
 The submission process remains the same.
 Creating a github page and submitting a pull request is not very hard.
 Drop us a mail if you get stuck.

+- **I don't have the necessary skills to finish everything and would know if there is a way to find a team**

+We do not currently have a process to form team.
+We would like you to find someone know and try to build things.
+It is perfectly okay to build only the part you are good at.
+You can also send us an email and we could maybe figure out something.

 - **What if I am interested but can't do anything this time or before the 1st Oct deadline?**

 Create a github page and send it as a pull request telling us about how you can build this and write a bit about how you can contribute.
 That way we know you are serious about this.
 Send it as a pull request and we will keep you in the loop in the future.
 Also send us an email.